 Run a cleaning cycle - Use a commercial cleaning product, or run a hot cycle with around half a cup of white vinegar.
 Doing this once a week or so it will go a long way towards keeping your appliance clean and in good working order.

 Spray arms - Unplug the machine from the power source and remove the spray arms.
 Depending on the model you may need a screwdriver or spanner to do this.
-Soak the spay arms in a vinegar solution to loosen deposits then manually clean any blocked jets.
+Soak the spray arms in a vinegar solution to loosen deposits then manually clean any blocked jets.

 Clean the filters - Your machine may have one or several, if you don't know where they are, your owners manual will tell you.